Jeunese/jeunese.github.io/docs/guidelines.md

 -  Capitalise the first word of a list item.
 -  Don’t add a full stop to the end of a list item if it’s not a complete sentence.
 -  If a list includes standalone, complete sentences, use proper closing punctuation.

+Long lists of bullets are no easier to read than big blocks of text.
+So keep bulleted items:

+* Short
+* Related
+* Consistent in style
+* 8 items or fewer

+Consider grouper longer lists into themes and under different subheadings.

 ### Acronyms and abbreviations